The Gear Cube Extreme

 reference point.
 The eight corners cannot be twisted, but can be rearranged in 8! ways.

 The eight cog edges can also be arranged in all 8! ways and individually twisted in 3 ways each.
+Note however that the permutation parity of these edges is always the same as the permutation parity of the corners.

 The face centre pieces of course move as a unit as they are fixed on the